-Alley Lanscaping shall be at least 25% shrub bed with ornamental tree (no trees in dry utility easements).

-Alley screening of utilites with shrubs where applicable.

-Interior landscaping to be consistent with over all landscape character.

-Corner Side yard has at least 50% coverage and two shade trees where space allows For "P" and "R" lots (noted on pages 44 and 45), two (2) Natchez White Crape Mytles (30 Gal.) required.

-Front yard 50% is made of shrubs beds as well as an ornamental tree per home.

-5' Concrete sidewalk.
+- Alley Lanscaping shall be at least 25% shrub bed with ornamental tree (no trees in dry utility easements). - Alley screening of utilites with shrubs where applicable. - Interior landscaping to be consistent with over all landscape character. - Corner Side yard has at least 50% coverage and two shade trees where applicable For "P" and "R" lots (noted on pages 38 and 39), two (2) Natchez White Crape Mytles (30 Gal.) required. - Front yard 50% is made of shrubs beds as well as an ornamental tree per home. - 5' Concrete sidewalk.
 Re: detail, this section.